Haifa3D/haifa3d-hand-app/README.md

 The scope of this project begins with the defintion of the BTLE based protocol and includes the deployment of a fully functional Android application to the Play Store that is usable by the end users.

-See the [programmer's manual](/doc/programmers-manual.md) for an introduction to the project from a technical & code point of view.
+See the [programmer's app manual](/doc/programmers-manual.md) for an introduction to the project from a technical & code point of view.

 ## BLE-API
 This repository tracks the development of an Android BLE library that enables programers to use of BLE service, as well as other services which are available in the